Jose Garcia Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 15th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Phillies' 5.13 team ERA ranks 24th among all league pitching staffs.
+- The Phillies' 5.72 team ERA ranks 28th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 17 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Phillies will look to Strahm (1-0) in his third start this season.
+- Nola (0-2 with a 7.04 ERA and 15 strikeouts in 15 1/3 innings pitched) makes the start for the Phillies, his fourth of the season.

-- His most recent appearance came on Monday against the Miami Marlins, when the lefty threw five scoreless innings while allowing four hits.
+- His most recent time out came on Tuesday against the Miami Marlins, when the right-hander threw 5 2/3 innings, surrendering four earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.